aryanjagushte/Ball-Tracking-using-OpenCV-and-ESP32-CAM/README.md

 1. Ensure that you have Python installed on your system.
 2. Install the required libraries using pip:
 3. Replace the `url` variable in the script with the URL of your IP camera's stream.
-4. Run the Python script using the following command:
+4. Run the Python script.
 5. Press the 'q' key to exit the program.

 ## Customization